paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

  `Emitter.Dispose()' calls dispose on the context if and only if the context is `IDisposable`.

  An emitter can store many context objects.
-They need to be of different classes or be specifically named.
+They need to be of different classes or be individually named.

 ``` c#
 emitter.Context("name here", "this is a string object");